 - Press Ctrl + Shift + Esc to start Task Manager.

 - Once Task Manager starts, go to the Performance section.
 In the Performance tab, you’ll find all sorts of useful information about your CPU, but you’ll also find system uptime.

 Using the Task Manager is one of the simplest and fastest ways to check your uptime, so be sure to try it out.
 Keep in mind that sometimes uptime in Task Manager isn’t always correct.
 This issue appears due to Fast Startup feature, so if you want to be certain that your uptime is correct, you might want to disable it.

-If you’re more advanced user and you prefer using the command line, you’ll be pleased to hear that you can check your PC’s uptime right from your command line tool.
+If you’re a more advanced user and prefer using the command line, you’ll be pleased to hear that you can check your PC’s uptime from your command line tool.
 To check the uptime in Command Prompt, do the following: